digitalfortress-tech/ad-rotator/README.md

 #### AdRotator.`destroy()`

 Destroy the AdRotator instance.
-Removes all adverts from the DOM.
+Removes the associated adverts from the DOM.

 ```javascript
 const rotator = new AdRotator( /* options */ )
 rotator.destroy();        // pauses the rotation
 ```
-To reactivate AdRotator, simply call `AdRotation.start()`
+To reactivate AdRotator, simply call `AdRotatorInstance.start()`

 ## Configuration Options